OpenSpace/OpenSpace-Docs/content/point-data/point-data.md

 :::{figure} outline_cmap_styles.png
 :width: 80em
 Outlines on a textured point cloud in three different styles: Round (left), Square (center), Bottom (right).
-The color is set from a color map.
+The color of the outline is set from a color map.
 :::

 ```lua